ymollard/python-advanced-slides/exercises.md

 ---

-# Mini-project 2: Draw plots – (Simplistic) Virus spread simulation
+# Mini-project 2: The Virus spread iterator

-This is a project to practice **numpy** and **matplotlib**.
-It consists into simulating a number of sick people based on a simplistic exponential contamination model.
+This project consists into simulating the evolution of people contaminated by a disease that spreads according to a simplistic exponential contamination model.

 It relies on the `R0` variable: it describes the slope of the contamination:
 - `R0 < 1` = In average, a person contaminates less than 1 person: The number of contamination dicreases
 - `R0 > 1` = In average, a person contaminates more than 1 person: The number of contaminations increases

-The goal is to simulate contamination scenarii and plot them as presented on the next figure.
+The goal is to simulate contamination scenarii and plot them as presented on the next figure, by using a Python iterator.

 ---